 What could be better than enjoying an Italian and a Mexican recipe after a good, hard work out?
 Yes, we know we just got you drooling with that.
 So here are we are presenting the recipes of two delicious recipes called Zucchini Risotto and Mushroom Spinach Quesadilla.

-Please note: It would be best to serve these dishes with some black bean and/or spinach salad for a more delightful experience.
+It would be best to serve these dishes with some black bean and/or spinach salad for a more delightful experience.
+If you are not one of those who prefer salads despite their health benefits, you would really like this one for its exceptional taste!

 With very few ingredients to make with, this one is a sure shot winner for those easy and laidback dinner preparations.
 It’s so filling that all you would need along is something to gulp down with.
 This creamy, yet not that heavy dish, gets its color from the addition of crunchy zucchini and sun-dried tomatoes.

-One may also add some basil leaves to get some beautiful aroma in it.
-Unlike any other usually butter loaded risottos, this one is very light on the palette.
+Are you a weight-training woman?
+If so, you can try this dish because it is unlike other butter-loaded risottos and is very light on the palette.
 This can be one of your go-to weekend meals and it can enhance your quality time around the most special people.

 7 cups vegetable or chicken stock